Rayyanbaig1243/web-scraping-using-python-/README.md

-# web-scraping-using-python-
+# web-Scrape-using-python-
-In this reposirory i have shown how to scrwl the Yelp Business dtaa using python.
+In this reposirory i have shown how to Scrape the Yelp Business dtaa using python.

 Yelp_details_scarwling.py script will scrap the data of name cattgory address and nomber of reviews from the Yelp and stores in csv file.